Walleye are an amazing fish to catch. They’re pack hunters and aggressive fighters, and once you tie into a few big ones, you’ll be hooked for life!

 We can’t say this enough–sweeten your lures and jigs!
 A minnow head on the ventral hook of a Chubby DarterorJigging Rap can often prove irresistible to walleye.
 And jigs trailing a minnow body, as well as spinners rigged with worms or leeches, are traditional favorites for ‘eyes.
 Try passing the hook through the mouth, out the gill, and back through the body, as in the video below.

-Walley Fishing Techniques: Catch More and Bigger Walleye
+Walley Fishing Techniques: Best Ways To Catch More and Bigger Walleye

 Bump the Bottom and Pound the Ground